-My grandmother Maria is remembered as a hard-working and efficient woman.
-Bringing up three children during wartime on her own was very difficult.
-My uncle Heinz remembers how, at age six, he came back late with his brothers to meet his mother in one of the bunkers.
-On arrival, she slapped him and told him "his brothers could be late, but he as the eldest had to function!"
-"Deine Brüder dürfen dass, aber du must funkionieren".
+My grandmother Maria is remembered as a hardworking and efficient woman.
+Raising three children alone during wartime was incredibly difficult.
+My Uncle Heinz recalls how, at age six, he came back late to meet his mother in a bunker with his brothers.
+On arrival, she slapped him and told him:

-One day in 1944, my grandmother spent her day during a bomb raid in a bunker under Bremen cathedral.
-When they returned to their home, they found their flat destroyed.
-My eldest uncle remembers how they pushed a pram with his brother in it through bombed Bremen to find shelter at their grandparents.
+In 1944, during a bomb raid, my grandmother spent the day in a bunker beneath Bremen Cathedral.
+When she returned, their apartment had been destroyed.
+My eldest uncle remembers pushing a pram with his baby brother through the bombed streets of Bremen, searching for shelter at their grandparents’ house.

-After the war, my grandfather Heinrich, briefly worked for the police, before leasing a bakery in Bremen, in the Schopenhauer Straße in 1947.
-My father, Bernhard was born in 1950, as the last child.
-In 1959 they built their new bakery in Bremen.
-Bäckerei Jünemann in der Thedinghauser Straße.
+After the war, my grandfather briefly worked for the police before leasing a bakery in Bremen’s Schopenhauerstraße in 1947.
+My father, Bernhard, was born in 1950 as the youngest of the children.
+In 1959, they built their new bakery on Thedinghauser Straße—Bäckerei Jünemann.

-All my uncles became bakers.
-My father was the exception as he became a journalist, although it was his job to deliver the bread rolls on his bicycle to the households when he was young.
-My uncle Heinz and Wolfgang became "Bäckermeister" (Master Bakers) and my uncle Willehad was a "Konditormeister" (Pastry Chef).
+All of my uncles became bakers.
+My father was the exception—he became a journalist, although as a boy, it was his job to deliver bread rolls on his bicycle.

-My uncle Heinz left Bremen to move to Berlin and later became the CEO of the German Baker's Guild.
-My uncle Willehad took over running the bakery after the death of my grandfather in 1972, when he was just 62.
-After my grandmother died in 1989, he continued running the bakery as sole owner.
+Uncle Heinz later moved to Berlin and became the CEO of the German Bakers’ Guild.
+Uncle Willehad took over the bakery after my grandfather passed away in 1972 at the age of 62.
+After my grandmother’s death in 1989, he continued to run the bakery as its sole owner.

-My uncle Wolfgang tragically became ill with colon cancer and died in 1985 at the young age of 42.
+Tragically, my Uncle Wolfgang died of colon cancer in 1985, at the young age of 42.

-There are stories my uncle Willehad told me about the war that I found particularly interesting.
-After the war, not many households had a working oven.
-So people would bring their cake to his bakery so he could bake it for them in his oven.
-The problem, he recounted, was that every cake recipe was different.
-So he reworked each dough in his bakery and then put it in the oven because he did not want their customers to be disappointed.
+There are some stories from my Uncle Willehad that I found particularly fascinating.
+After the war, few households had functioning ovens, so people would bring their cakes to the bakery for him to bake.
+The problem, he said, was that every recipe was different.
+So, he would rework each dough to ensure it would bake properly—he didn’t want customers to be disappointed.

 What I remember

-I grew up in Frankfurt, so far away from the bakery in Bremen.
-I do remember the bakery though, the smell of freshly baked bread and my uncle waking up at 1 am every morning to go to work.
+grew up in Frankfurt, far from the bakery in Bremen.
+But I remember visiting—the smell of freshly baked bread, and my uncle waking up at 1 a.m. every day to start his work.

-Most of all I remember the cookie stand of my uncle.
-He made the best Schwarzweissgebäck, Florentines, Speculatius, and other yummy cookies.
+Most of all, I remember his cookie stand.
+He made the best Schwarz-Weiß-Gebäck, Florentines, Speculatius, and other delicious treats.

-I try to keep some of the recipes alive, by posting them on this blog and sharing them with you.
+I try to keep some of the old recipes alive by posting them on this blog and sharing them with you.

 Monica says